uzunenes/piciem/Readme.md

 ## Piciem: Image Processing Software Library

 **Piciem** is a lightweight image processing library written in C, designed for educational purposes and basic image manipulation tasks.
-It relies solely on the C standard library, making it highly portable and easy to understand for beginners and educators.
+It relies solely on the C standard library, making it portable and easy to understand for beginners.

-Piciem aims to provide a simple and accessible resource for learning image processing concepts while demonstrating how to build efficient software without external dependencies.
-It is ideal for those who want to deepen their understanding of C programming and fundamental image processing algorithms.
+Piciem serves as a simple resource for learning image processing concepts and building efficient software without external dependencies, ideal for those looking to deepen their understanding of C programming and fundamental image processing algorithms.

 ## Key Features